 If your elevator does not already have an account with Catholic Charities, contact us to set one up.
 Let us know you plan to transfer grain and use this form to share your harvest with families in need.
 The elevator will transfer your grain to Catholic Charities to sell.
 You will not receive income for the grain and thus will avoid income tax.
 You can also deduct the business cost of raising the grain and avoid paying self-employment tax.

-If you are an IRA holder who is 72, you can transfer gifts directly to Catholic Charities and not pay taxes on the transaction.
+IRA holders of the required age can transfer gifts directly to Catholic Charities and not pay taxes on the transaction.
 An IRA charitable contribution:

-Information contained on this site is not professional or legal advice.
-Consult a tax advisor about your individual tax situation.
+Information contained here is not professional or legal advice.
+Consult a tax advisor or financial planner about your individual financial situation.

 “I’d love to visit with you about these ways to support our mission to help God’s people in need.”

 Catholic Charities, 1601 Military Road, Sioux City, 51103